Accepted Students Information

 All students must submit the following.
 You will need your ID# which will be included in your acceptance letter and packet.

-*The enrollment process is not complete until deposit, enrollment form, and rooming card are received by the School of the Environment.
+*The enrollment process is not complete until deposit, enrollment data form, and rooming form are received by the School of the Environment.

 Additional form.
 Please submit if applicable: